adlnet/xapi-profiles/xapi-profiles-spec.md

 ## Statement Templates

 A Statement Template describes one way statements following the profile may be structured.
-Which statement template applies is determined by the verb, object activity type, context activity types, and attachment usage types in the statement.
-If the verb, object activity type, all context activity types, and all attachment usage type(s) are present and the profile is used as a category context activity, the rules in the Statement Template MUST be followed.
+Which statement template applies is determined by the verb, object activity type, and attachment usage types in the statement.
+If the verb, object activity type, and all attachment usage type(s) are present and the profile is used as a category context activity, the rules in the Statement Template MUST be followed.
+In a given profile, no statement template's determining values -- verb and so forth -- may be a subset of any other statement template's determining values.
+This ensures each statement matches at most one statement template in a given profile.

 Name | Values
 ---- | ------